btrask/stronglink/SECURITY.md

 	- Perform privileged user operations through objects that manage their own access
 	- Use mainly single-threaded code, with very clean abstractions for threaded sections
 	- Keep the whole project small and auditable
-	- Use appropriate `open(2)` args to control access and avoid race conditions
 	- Use read-only access when possible
 	- Use established HTML sanitization instead of DIY
 	- Variables holding sanitized data are given suffixed names to make it very obvious